shakes76/PatternFlow/recognition/45839724_brain_alzheimers/README.md

-# Perceiver Model for Knee Laterality Classification (OAI AOKA Knee MRI Dataset)
+# Perceiver Model for Knee Laterality Classification (OAI AKOA Knee MRI Dataset)

 The perceiver is a new model that aims to use transformers for classifcation of data of any modality.
 This may be a viable method for classifying the laterality of knees (left or right) which may help in automated sorting of data for medical purposes.
-The dataset is OI AOKA Knee MRI Dataset and contains 18680 images of 427 patients.
+The dataset is OI AKOA Knee MRI Dataset and contains 18680 images of 427 patients.
 The Perceiver model successfully classified test set knee data with an accuracy of 91%.

 ## Perceiver